 Hearing Aids: Unbiased advice

-From tiny in-the-ear-canal styles, to near invisible behind-the-ear models and powerful aids for severe hearing loss, we fit advise on all styles of aids.
+Independent and professionally qualified audiologists advising you on a broad range of hearing aids from the leading manufacturers.
+From tiny in-the-ear-canal styles, to near invisible behind-the-ear models and powerful aids for severe to profound hearing loss, we fit and advise on all styles and brands of hearing aids.

 Invisible-In-The-Canal Hearing Aids (IIC)

 IIC hearing aids are the smallest style of hearing aid available.
 Custom made for the individual client these devices are made to sit deep in the ear canal, near the ear drum, rendering them essentially invisible.
 They are suitable for mild to moderate and even some severe degrees of hearing loss.
 IIC hearing aids are most suitable for flat configurations of hearing loss.
 They can result in an occluded sensation when fitted to high frequency hearing loss and are therefore usually not the most suitable in such instances.
 Other situations where they are not suitable include very small ear canals, unusual ear canal shapes, ear canal abnormalities and excessive wax production.

 As with the ‘CIC’ devices below, IIC aids allow the natural use of the pinna (the external ear) to capture sound, work well with telephones and minimise wind interference.
 Due to their small size, some do not allow directional microphones, which may reduce their effectiveness in background noise.
 The small size 10 battery size also means that battery changes are more frequent.
 Some models are Bluetooth compatible however for these aids to be as small as possible features such as Bluetooth capabilities and volume control buttons are usually not available.